zubairislam69/Location-Displayer-App/README.md

-#### Functions
+## Overview
 This application populates an SQLite database with 50 addresses, latitudes and longitudes on app creation.
 This is done by using a text file with latitudes and longitudes and using geocoding to get the address.
-Afterwards, these addresses are viewable in the main activity.
+Afterwards, these addresses are seen on the home screen inside a ListView, which is handled by a custom array adapter.

+## Features

+- Update locations
+- Add locations
+- Delete locations
+- Query locations